Sports massage near Nottingham

 Deep Tissue Massage

 As the name suggests, deep tissue massage involves massaging deep into the muscles to stimulate blood flow and help to break down damaged tissue, speeding up the healing process.

 A lot more pressure is needed to reach these deeper parts of the muscles and may be slightly painful, but your therapist will ensure any pain is not more than you are comfortable with.

 Niall McNamara BSc MCSP HCPC

-As a former professional sportsperson I have found sports massage to be a hugely beneficial therapy, and enjoy bringing the same benefits to my patients.
+As a former professional sportsperson I have found sports massage to be a hugely beneficial therapy, and am pleased to offer sports massage in Nottingham.